Skip to content

 3. Which 80s band had a contractual clause requiring the removal of all brown M&Ms from their backstage snacks?
 (Medium)

 Answer: Van Halen.
-But it wasn’t ego.
+The reason had nothing to do with ego.
 The brown M&M clause was buried deep in their technical rider as a safety check.
 If brown M&Ms showed up in the bowl, the band knew the venue hadn’t read the full contract, which also covered stage weight limits and pyrotechnics safety.

 Your gut says rock star ego.
-The truth is smarter.
-David Lee Roth explained it in his autobiography: the M&M test caught venues that cut corners on the details that could get someone killed.
+The real reason is smarter.
+David Lee Roth explained it in his autobiography.
+The M&M test caught venues that cut corners on the details that could get someone killed.

 4. “Ice Ice Baby” sampled which Queen and David Bowie collaboration?
 (Easy)